hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 specified during the PTFE installation for application data to be stored securely and redundantly away from the virtual servers running the PTFE application.
-This object storage must be accessible via the network to the PTFE virtual machine as well as the PostgreSQL server.
+This object storage must be accessible via the network to the PTFE virtual machine.
 Vault is used to encrypt all application data stored in this location.
 This allows for further [server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) by S3 if required by your security policy.